Two dark matter candidates in three-Higgs-doublet models with $S_3$ symmetry: Introduction

 \section{Introduction}

 Cosmological observations expose our limited knowledge of the Universe, namely that the standard cosmological model proposes that around 85\% of the matter of the Universe is made up of hypothetical Dark Matter (DM), of which we have little to no knowledge.
 There are many models attempting to account for the DM of the Universe.
 This paper summarises two studies \cite{Khater:2021wcx,Kuncinas:2022whn} based on the assumption that the scalar electroweak sector of the Standard Model (SM) could be enlarged by two SU(2) Higgs doublets and constrained by an $S_3$ symmetry~\cite{Derman:1978rx}, while accounting for DM.
+In the defining representation, $S_3$ is the symmetry under permutations of three objects.

-One of the simplest extensions of the SM which addresses the issue of DM is the Inert Doublet Model (IDM)~\cite{Deshpande:1977rw,Barbieri:2006dq}.
+One of the simplest extensions of the SM which addresses the issue of DM is the Inert Doublet Model (IDM) ~\cite{IDM} .
 In the IDM, the lightest neutral member of a $\mathbb{Z}_2$-odd doublet could become a DM candidate.
-Models with three Higgs doublets (3HDM) have also been proposed and studied: \begin{enumerate} \item Models with two non-inert doublets along with one inert doublet \cite{Grzadkowski:2009bt,Merchand:2019bod}; \item Models with one non-inert doublet along with two inert doublets \cite{Keus:2014jha,Keus:2015xya,Cordero-Cid:2016krd,Cordero:2017owj}. \end{enumerate}
+Models with three Higgs doublets (3HDM) have also been proposed and studied: \begin{enumerate} \item Models with two non-inert doublets along with one inert doublet \cite{Grzadkowski:2009bt,Merchand:2019bod}; \item Models with one non-inert doublet along with two inert doublets \cite{3HDM_Z2, 3HDM_CP}. \end{enumerate}

 This contribution is based on two models with an underlying $S_3$ symmetry, classified in \cite{Emmanuel-Costa:2016vej}.
 The models are denoted by R-II-1a~\cite{Khater:2021wcx} and C-III-a~\cite{Kuncinas:2022whn}.
 The C-III-a model allows for spontaneous CP violation.
 The DM candidate mass ranges of several models are presented in figure~\ref{Fig:mass-ranges}.